 Welcome to Butte Humane Society (BHS).
-We are one of the oldest non-profit agencies in Butte County, California, working since 1911 to bring humanitarian care to dogs, cats and other animals.
+We are one of the oldest non-profit agencies in Butte County, California, working since 1911 to bring humanitarian care to dogs and cats.
 We are a Limited Admission shelter that strives to make our animals as comfortable as possible during their stay with us.

 Our Mission: Saving Lives.
 Finding Homes.
 Inspiring Compassion.

 Our Vision: Butte Humane Society is committed to nurturing and promoting the human-animal bond.
 It is our vision to:

 - Provide for the well-being of companion animals.

 - Reduce the number of unwanted animals through aggressive spay/neuter programs.

 - Promote the human-animal bond through adoption, education and outreach programs.